How to copy the properties of an inner object to the outer

 tweet = Object.assign(tweet, tweet.data)

-It’s the same technique you can use to copy properties to another object, but applied in a slightly different way.
+It’s the same technique you use to copy properties to another object, just applied in a slightly different way: here the target already contains the source.

 Related posts about js: